 We have a bright, cozy guest room in the finished lower level of our renovated 1887 farmhouse-style Victorian.
 The bedroom has a full-sized bed, large closet, desk and bookshelves (stocked, if you haven't yet had the chance to hit Powell's).
 Since we primarily use the main level you have full, private use of the bathroom with a beautiful blue-tiled shower.
-There is also a private French-door keyless entryway, with a comfy family room area to hang out in.
+There is also a separate French-door keyless entryway, with a comfy family room area to hang out in.
 Wi-Fi and laundry too!
-Also if the weather is agreeable, we have a great backyard patio & small green space for relaxing in.
+Also if the weather is agreeable, we have a great backyard patio & small green space for relaxing in, although it is currently being rebuilt after an extensive building project.
 We are indoor-pet-free.

 Our home is located very close-in in SE Portland's Buckman neighborhood.
 We are in a quiet residential block right on 2 main bike routes and walking distance (~1 mile) to downtown and the Oregon Convention Center, shopping (Burnside, Belmont, Hawthorne), 2nd run movies with pizza and microbrews (Laurelhurst Theater, Avalon, Bagdad) many amazing restaurants (Le Pigeon, Biwa, Nong's Khao Man Gai, Screen Door), coffee shops (Three Friends, Heart), the Vegan Village (for all things Vegan), Voodoo Doughnuts Too, innumerable bars and brew pubs, the Doug Fir music venue, and more.
 It is also on multiple bus lines and walking distance to the Max train, and just blocks from the new streetcar.